DanAlvares/bramble-point/README.md

 npm start
 ```

-## Unit tests
+### Running the Unit tests

 ```
 npm test
 ```

 Used React Testing Library, with the compatible Jest syntax.
+Admittedly, coverage is quite low as I ran out of time.

-## E2E tests
+### Running the E2E tests

 ```
 npm run e2e